apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 [Android Developer Site](http://developer.android.com/tools/device.html),
 and use a mini USB cable to plug it into your system.

-You can push the app to the device from the command line:
+You can use this CLI command to push the app to the device:

         $ cordova run android

+...or use this Android-centered shell interface:

+        $ /path/to/project/cordova/run --device

+With no flags specified, the `run` command detects a connected device, or a currently running emulator if no device is found, otherwise it prompts to specify an emulator.

-Alternately within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.
+To run the app from within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.

+## Other Commands

+The following generates a detailed log of the app as it runs:

+        $ /path/to/project/cordova/log
+        C:\path\to\project\cordova\log.bat

+The following cleans the project files:

+        $ /path/to/project/cordova/clean
+        C:\path\to\project\cordova\clean.bat